 Table 2 summarises the number and area of shellfish licensed areas within the designated shellfish area.
-Oyster cultivation is predominant in the area (Map 2).
+Mussel cultivation is predominant in the area (Map 2).
+Shellfish production is mainly based around rope mussels, with some oysters.
+The average production per annum from 2002 to 2006 was 315 tonnes of rope mussels and 10 tonnes of gigas oysters.